Penn Treaty Special Services District To Award

 Over $84,000 In Grants And Sponsorships in May 2018

-PHILADELPHIA – January 31, 2018 – Penn Treaty Special Services District (Penn Treaty SSD) is proud to announce the following Sponsorships to be awarded at our monthly meeting on February 21, 2018:
+PHILADELPHIA – May 9, 2018 – Penn Treaty Special Services District (Penn Treaty SSD) is proud to announce the following Grants and Sponsorships to be awarded at our next meeting on May 16, 2018:

 About Penn Treaty Special Services District

 The Penn Treaty SSD, incorporated in 2009, is a 501(c)(3) community-based organization that works to enhance the quality of life for residents of the immediate neighborhoods surrounding SugarHouse Casino—including Fishtown, South Kensington, Old Richmond and Northern Liberties.
 Funding is provided by SugarHouse Casino through an annual donation.
 Allocation of funds is determined exclusively by the Penn Treaty SSD Board through a grant request form and a review process.
 For more information on the Penn Treaty Special Services District, or to apply for a grant, visit www.penntreatyssd.com Contact: Katrina Mansfield, Secretary (215-574-9274) or email@example.com

 La Salle Academy of Philadelphia, Pennsylvania is an independent Catholic grade school owned by the Board of Trustees and conducted in the traditions of the Brothers of the Christian Schools and the Sisters of Saint Joseph.In the tradition of these communities, La Salle Academy is dedicated to educating children in grades 3 through 8 whose potential is limited by financial, social, academic, or emotional challenges, and whose parents and guardians desire, but can not afford, a Catholic education.
 Contact: Megan Thomson at firstname.lastname@example.org